brandonjcooper1981-code/Enterprise-IT-Support-Lab/START-HERE.md

 # 👋 Welcome

-Welcome to my Enterprise IT Support Lab.
+Welcome to Northwind Technologies – Enterprise IT Modernization Project.

 This repository documents the design, deployment, administration, troubleshooting, automation, and security of a production-inspired enterprise IT environment.